How to Build a Long-Lasting Retaining Wall

 Mark cuts with a soapstone pencil

 These pros like soapstone because the lines created by grease pencils and markers can stay visible for a long time, whereas soapstone washes off in the rain.
 The downside is that soapstone doesn’t work as well on wet blocks.
-You can find these pencils at online retailers for as little as 25¢ each.
+You can find these pencils at online retailers.

 Stagger joints and keep them tight

 Stagger the overlaps (at least 4 in. for this Versa-Lok product) and try to keep the butt joint between the blocks as tight as possible.
 Large gaps can create a pathway for water and sediment.
 Whichever type of block you use, make sure you follow the manufacturer’s instructions.